 “They do more than invite people to the party.
 They ask them to dance.”

+There are several inclusive leadership characteristics that truly set the best leaders apart.
 Deloitte studied inclusive leadership traits and found that inclusive leaders know and leverage their top strengths: commitment, courage, and cognizance of bias.

 “Inclusive leaders are vulnerable,” Million said.
 “They understand their team holistically, as individuals and as humans.
 They are self-aware, culturally sensitive, and understand the benefits of having diverse voices at the table.